Ask Your Beadmeister.

-A.You bet!
+A:You bet.
 Other than this you will find no references to Michael Stipe on my website and we are still a Michael Stipe-free work place.
 It's an OSHA thing.
 Or should be.
-No post Danke Schoen Wayne Newton either.
-Duh!
+No Wayne Newton either, duh.
+Or Fabian.

 Q: Is there a danger that I may become an addict?

-A. To beads?
-Heck no!
-I've been working with beads every day for over 35 years including weekends and holidays without a vacation and I'm not addicted.
+A: To beads?
+Heck no. I've been working with beads every day for over 43 years including weekends and holidays without a vacation except for the heart attack and I'm not addicted.
 But you may not be so strong.

 Q: How do I learn more about Vermont?

-A. Watch this: http://www.youtube.com/watch?v=GL7uW4TYqbs Vermonters can dance, Vermoners can rap.
+A: Watch this: http://www.youtube.com/watch?v=GL7uW4TYqbs Vermonters can dance, Vermonters can rap.